pkaliosis/TheHangmanGame/README.md

 # TheHangmanGame
 My very first coding project at AUEB.
 It is an amateur implementation of the famous Hangman game using Python.
-It may be helpful to rookie programmers who want to check an easy and understandable...
+It may be helpful to rookie programmers who want to check an easy and understandable (hope so) implementation of the game.
+As my first project it surely has some inadequacies, but it compiles just fine and can be fully functional.
+Important: The game is implemented to be played only in greek.